buswinka/ryomen/readme.md

 ### Change Log

+#### 0.0.5
+    - fixed bug with duplicate indices being shown, leading to redundant behaviro
+    - added support for zarr arrays, as they do not implement a flip method or support negative indexing
+    - refactored for readability

 #### 0.0.4
     - padding now works with pure indexing, for reflections.
 Tested up to 3D with numpy.